-Mr. Icahn, through certain affiliates, owns 100% of Icahn Enterprises GP and approximately 88.7% of Icahn Enterprises' outstanding depositary units as of June 30, 2015.
+Mr. Icahn, through certain affiliates, owns 100% of Icahn Enterprises GP and approximately 88.8% of Icahn Enterprises' outstanding depositary units as of September 30, 2015.
 Applicable pension and tax laws make each member of a "controlled group" of entities, generally defined as entities in which there is at least an 80% common ownership interest, jointly and severally liable for certain pension plan obligations of any member of the controlled group.
 These pension obligations include ongoing contributions to fund the plan, as well as liability for any unfunded liabilities that may exist at the time the plan is terminated.
 In addition, the failure to pay these pension obligations when due may result in the creation of liens in favor of the pension plan or the Pension Benefit Guaranty Corporation ("PBGC") against the assets of each member of the controlled group.

 As a result of the more than 80% ownership interest in us by Mr. Icahn's affiliates, we and our subsidiaries are subject to the pension liabilities of entities in which Mr. Icahn has a direct or indirect ownership interest of at least 80%.
 As a result of our ownership of more than 80% in our subsidiaries, we and our subsidiaries are subject to the pension liabilities of all entities in which Mr. Icahn has a direct or indirect ownership interest of at least 80%.
 ACF and Federal-Mogul, are the sponsors of several pension plans.
-All the minimum funding requirements of the Code and the Employee Retirement Income Security Act of 1974, as amended by the Pension Protection Act of 2006, for these plans have been met as of June 30, 2015 and December 31, 2014.
-If the plans were voluntarily terminated, they would be underfunded by approximately \$500 million and \$474 million as of June 30, 2015 and December 31, 2014, respectively.
+All the minimum funding requirements of the Internal Revenue Code, as amended, and the Employee Retirement Income Security Act of 1974, as amended by the Pension Protection Act of 2006, for these plans have been met as of September 30, 2015 and December 31, 2014.
+If the plans were voluntarily terminated, they would be underfunded by approximately \$623 million and \$474 million as of September 30, 2015 and December 31, 2014, respectively.
 These results are based on the most recent information provided by the plans' actuaries.
 These liabilities could increase or decrease, depending on a number of factors, including future changes in benefits, investment returns, and the assumptions used to calculate the liability.
-As members of the controlled group, we would be liable for any failure of ACF and Federal-Mogul to make ongoing pension contributions or to pay the unfunded liabilities upon a termination of the pension plans of ACF and Federal-Mogul.
+As members of the controlled group, we would be liable for any failure of ACF and Federal-Mogul.
 In addition, other entities now or in the future within the controlled group in which we are included may have pension plan obligations that are, or may become, underfunded and we would be liable for any failure of such entities to make ongoing pension contributions or to pay the unfunded liabilities upon termination of such plans.